xroy-destroy/rainbow-repo/README.md

         nothing added to commit but untracked files present (use "git add" to track)

-4. Stage a Snapshot $ git add index.html & check it $ git status
+4. Stage a Snapshot $ git add . and check the repository status $ git status
     - index.html is now staged for a commit
     - a staged file is a tracked file
     - these tracked files can be updated, or removed, before a commit